An axiomatic characterization of the Brownian map: Tree gluing and the L evy net

 We now establish a few basic properties of the L\'evy net.

 \begin{proposition} Suppose that $Y_t$ is the height process associated with the time-reversal of an $\alpha$-stable L\'evy excursion with only upward jumps.
 It is a.s.\ the case that $Y_t$ does not have a decrease time.
-That is, it is a.s.\ the case that there does not exist a time $t_0$ and $h>0$ such that $Y_s \geq Y_{t_0}$ for all $s \in (t_0-h, t_0)$ and $Y_s \leq Y_{t_0}$ for $s \in (t_0, t_0+h)$. \end{proposition}
+That is, it is a.s.\ the case that there does not exist a time $t_0$ and $h>0$ such that $Y_s \geq Y_{t_0}$ for all $s \in (t_0-h, t_0)$ and $Y_s \leq Y_{t_0}$ for $s \in (t_0, t_0+h)$.
+Similarly, $Y_t$ a.s.\ does not have an increase time. \end{proposition}

 See Figure~\ref{fig::nodoublesidedrecord} for an illustration of the proof of Proposition~\ref{prop::nodoublesidedrecord}.
 We will postpone the detailed proof to Section~\ref{subsec::levynetbreadthfirst}, at which point we will have collected some additional properties of the height process $Y_t$.
 We emphasize that Proposition~\ref{prop::nodoublesidedrecord} will only be used in the proof of Proposition~\ref{prop::spherelevynet} stated and proved just below, so the argument is not circular.